-If the data is noisy and difficult to classify, this generative approach may not work well since much of the expressive power of each model is used to model the complex data, rather than focusing on the decision boundary, which is ultimately of more interest.

-In discriminative training (see for example [144]) , one defines a new single discriminative model, formed from the C HMMs using and then maximises the likelihood of a set of observed classes and corresponding visible variables $v{1:T}$.
-For a single datapoint pair, $(c^n, v{1:T}^n)$,
+If the data is noisy and difficult to model, however, this generative approach may not work well since much of the expressive power of each model is used to model the complex data, rather than focussing on the decision boundary.
+In applications such as speech recognition, improvements in performance are often reported when the models are trained in a discriminative way.
+In discriminative training, see for example [150], one defines a new single discriminative model, formed from the C HMMs using and then maximises the likelihood of a set of observed classes and corresponding observations $v{1:T}$.
+For a single data pair, $(c^n, v{1:T}^n)$, the log likelihood is

 Figure 23.10: An explicit duration HMM.
 The counter variables c_t deterministically count down to zero.
-When they reach zero, a h transition is allowed, and the new value for c_t is sampled.
+When they reach one, a h transition is allowed, and the new value for c_t is sampled.

-The first term above represents the generative likelihood term, with the last term above accounting for the discrimination.
-Whilst deriving EM style updates is hampered by the discriminative terms, this is sometimes achievable [179].
-In the worst case, the gradient is readily available using the standard methods.
+The first term above represents the generative likelihood term, with the last term accounting for the discrimination.
+Whilst deriving EM style updates is hampered by the discriminative terms, computing the gradient is straightforward using the technique described in section(11.7).